Chahatt Khanna

-Chahatt Khanna is an Indian actress.
-She is known for playing Ayesha in Bade Achhe Lagte Hain and Nida in Qubool Hai.
+Chahatt Khanna (born 17 July 1986 in Mumbai) is an Indian actress who works in Hindi films and television.
+Khanna is known for playing Ayesha Sharma in Bade Achhe Lagte Hain and Nida Beg in Qubool Hai.

 Career

 Chahatt started her career at the age of 16.
 Her first shoot was in a Cadbury's advertisement, with Pradeep Sarkar in 2002.
 Her first TV show was also from 2002, called Sachi Baat Sabhi Jag Jane.
 Her first break in movies was with 7½ Phere.
 The same year she was seen as one of the cast of the thriller The Film (2005).
 The movie revolves around the lives of struggling film artists.
 Chahatt also did a cameo in the show Hero - Bhakti Hi Shakti Hai in 2005, she was playing the role of Queen Mayra.

 She was later seen in Sony TV's show Kajjal.

 In 2009, she was seen in Ek Main Ek Tum and later in squad leader on MTV Stuntmania.